 He attended Phillips Academy Andover, from which he graduated in 1986.
 He studied architecture in Paris at the École d’Architecture Paris-Villemin (today ENSA Paris-Malaquais), one of the schools created to replace the École des Beaux Arts, receiving his qualification as an architect (DPLG) in 1994.
 He obtained a DEA (post-graduate degree) in architecture history from Université Paris I Panthéon-Sorbonne and a post-graduate degree in urban law and economics from the Université Paris II Panthéon-Assas.
 He completed his French military service in the Paris Fire Department, where one of his duties was to monitor fire safety during performances backstage at the Opéra Garnier.

-Stephane created an architecture studio in the Midi-Pyrénées region of south-west France, building, among other things, the extension of the junior high school of Pierrefitte-Nestalas (with Pierre Cassou), the public spaces around the medieval Nestalas church, also in Pierrefitte-Nestalas, and a park in Cauterets.
-He moved back to Paris to become a member of the first incarnation of the studio that still functions today as Caméléon3.
+Stephane created an architecture firm in the Midi-Pyrénées region of south-west France, building, among other things, the extension of the junior high school of Pierrefitte-Nestalas (with Pierre Cassou), the public spaces around the medieval Nestalas church, also in Pierrefitte-Nestalas, and a park in Cauterets, the Pyrenees resort town where Napoléon III was conceived.

 You can contact him by e-mail at firstname.lastname@example.org.